atgreen/openldk/README.md

 ## Requirements

+System dependencies are managed with [`ocicl`](https://github.com/ocicl/ocicl).
+Just run `ocicl install` in the top level source directory to download and install of the `openldk`'s dependencies.

 `openldk` has only been tested with sbcl.
 It's possible that other Common Lisp implementations could be made to work with it, but I am only developing with sbcl for now.